Laos “Under the travel radar”

 This amazing 7,5 kilometers-long limestone cave was formed by the Hinboun River which still flows through the cave year-round.
 You can take a boat ride right through the main cave, which is up to 90 meters wide and 100 meters high.
 The Kong Lor Cave can be reached via a 40 kilometers overland trip from Ban Khounkham (the Gateway to Kong Lor) or by taking a slightly longer but more adventurous boat trip up the Hinboun River beginning in Naphouak village.
 Homestays are available in Natan and Kong Lor villages.

 Nong Khiaw will surely leave you in awe, as this sleepy town will offer its visitor the kind of landscape you would expect to see in a movie.
 A small, two road town lined with delicious restaurants, inexpensive guesthouses, and bungalows that have spectacular sunset views.
-Nong Khiaw is separated the scenic Nam Ou River and connected via a bridge that gives way to spectacular views of limestone cliffs of dizzying heights that impressively jut out as if trying to pierce the sky.
+Nong Khiaw is separated from the scenic Nam Ou River and connected via a bridge that gives way to spectacular views of limestone cliffs of dizzying heights that impressively jut out as if trying to pierce the sky.
 Nong Khiaw is a visually stunning town, well worth the effort to get to.